The A Word – a BBC drama about family life, tactfully written – oh yes, and a lead character happens to be autistic (ASD/ASC/Autism)

 Lee Ingleby, who plays Joe’s Dad in The A Word, sums up the series’ success in the article, when he says: “The A Word… is just about a family – about love, loss and communication.”

 Although some critics of the first series rightly pointed out that the process of autism diagnosis for the character of Joe was wildly inaccurate, suspending our belief for a while, what is important to take on board is the quality of the drama, and the tactful, funny writing.
-The A Word is a drama about families, and one of the main characters just happens to have autism.
+The A Word is a drama about families, and one of the main characters just happens to be autistic.
 The acting is first class, and there are many, many tender and funny moments throughout.

 But, whether you’ve an interest in autism or not, it is worthwhile watching The A World if you can, especially if you’re able to catch series one, which creates the back-story.
 It is wonderful to see autism being represented accurately and sympathetically, and the programme really is a joy to watch.
 Visit the BBC site for info.